greenhost/viper/doc/README.md

 ![illustration1](res/envvar.png "Set environment variable")

 #### Installation
 To install the windows service you will need to open a *Command Prompt* in *Administrator mode*.
-For this go to your windows menu, right click on the *Command Promp* and select the item labeled as *Run as administrator*.
+For this go to your windows menu, right click on the *Command Prompt* and select the item labeled as *Run as administrator*.

 ![illustration1](res/run_as_admin.png "Run as admin")